FieryMewtwo/pokeblack2/README.md

 # Pokémon Black 2

-This is a decompilation of Pokémon Diamond.
+This is a decompilation of Pokémon Black2 Version for the Nintendo DS.

 It builds the following ROM: